pingcap/community/incubator/README.md

 To help you get started with these files, you can find the corresponding templates at [template project](https://github.com/pingcap-incubator/pingcap-template-project).

-For each incubating project, a monthly report is required to send to [pmc@pingcap.com](mailto:pmc@pingcap.com) before the 10th of every month with the mentor copied.
+For each incubating project, a monthly report is required to send to the mentor before the 10th of every month.
+And the monthly report should be open to the community on GitHub.

 ### Maturity Level Promotion